 1.3.
 Human systemic dynamics

 Neurons tend to connect into schemata and correlate into networks.
-Schemata alone may embody speech sound or letter shape representations; networks are indispensable in the neural planning for spoken or written discourse (Puppel, 1992).
-Speech and language employ feedback-mediated dynamics rather than strictly a hierarchy.
+Schemata alone may embody speech sound or letter shape representations; networks are indispensable in neural planning for spoken or written discourse (Puppel, 1992).
+Brain preparatory activity makes the relationship between neural activity and motor behavior difficult to detect and measure (Vander et al); speech and language yet observably employ feedback-mediated inner dynamics rather than strictly a hierarchy.

 A subcortical body, the brainstem assists phonation and visual language processing, whereas cortical activity may influence breathing, the very reticular form to convey the cortical signal.
-Autonomic activity is vital in pupillary response, and the tonus to allow muscle engagement for speech, reading or writing.
+Autonomic activity is vital in pupillary response and the muscle tone for speech, reading, or writing.

-John Lacey’s experiments on environment intake or rejection in stereotyped behaviors (in Ciarkowska, 1993), were to explore on human systemic rapport.
-He detected and measured a cortical effect over cardiac outputs that held for individuals to assess concurrent experimental contexts, as well as for those to act on expected events.
+John Lacey’s experiments on stereotyped behavior in environment intake or rejection (in Ciarkowska, 1993), were to explore on human systemic rapport.
+He detected and measured a cortical effect over cardiac outputs that held for people to assess the experiment concurrent context, as well as expected developments.
 The researcher reported a pattern wider than direct response and pointed to afferent feedback, for the impression by intellective faculties over autonomic lifework.

-Engel, Malmo, and Shagass (ibidem) proceeded further with the notion of psychosomatic variance, and postulated person-specific patterns for neurophysiological response.
-They reported parameters that corresponded with psychological tasks, thus to evidence a learned factor in autonomic functioning.
-Autonomic activity is supposed naturally reflex.
-Person-specific patterns might emerge only via neural path individuate negotiation, possible in human learning.
+Engel, Malmo, and Shagass (ibidem) proceeded further with the notion of psychosomatic variance, and postulated person-specific patterns for neurophysiological function.
+They reported parameters that corresponded with psychological tasks, thus to evidence a learned factor in autonomic processing.

 In definition, reflexes are automatic and indeliberate.
-Typical constituents of a reflex arc are the receptor, afferent pathway, integrating center, efferent pathway and the effector.
-Neurophysiological research yet would declare that “most reflexes, no matter how basic they may appear to be, are subject to alteration by learning; that is, there is often no clear distinction between a basic reflex and one with a learned component” (Vander et al., 1985).
+Reflex arc typical constituents are the receptor, afferent pathway, integrating center, efferent pathway and the effector.
+Human neurophysiological research yet would declare that “most reflexes, no matter how basic they may appear to be, are subject to alteration by learning; that is, there is often no clear distinction between a basic reflex and one with a learned component” (Vander et al., 1985).

-A reflex arc may involve a stimulus to nerve A looped via the brain to nerve B. Nerve B may synapse on endocrine gland B1.
-The gland having secreted a hormone, gland C may become stimulated to communicate with a muscle by means of another messenger, neurochemical C1, for example.
-However, it is unseldom difficult to apply standard names to arc components.
-Beside arc notable structural diversity, neurochemicals of reflex productiveness have a potential for multiple accomplishment (ibidem).
+An arc may involve a stimulus to nerve A, looped via the brain with nerve B. Nerve B may synapse on endocrine gland B1, hormonally to communicate with gland C, which may in turn actuate a muscle with another messenger, as neurochemical C1.
+However, it is not unseldom that standard names fail truly to define arc components.
+Beside human reflex notable structural diversity, neurochemicals of immediate effectiveness have a potential for multiple accomplishment (ibidem).

 Messengers can act as neurotransmitters when released from neuron terminals, as hormones or neurohormones when acting via the bloodstream, and as paracrines or autocrines.
 Vasopressin may serve an example of a multifunctional messenger.
 A vasoconstrictor in homeostatic controls, vasopressin may be released upon change in peripheral blood vessel resistance.
 Connoted with response to stress, it has been found of influence to learning and memory in contexts not accompanied by exertion (ibidem).

-Individuate merger of autonomic and learned performance could not be a genetic program.
-The question to arise is whether voluntary movement naturally would incorporate reflex commitment, and that with a scope for feedback.
+Individuate merger of autonomic and learned performance cannot be a genetic program.
+The question to arise is whether voluntary movement naturally would incorporate reflex commitment, and if feedback would be part the scope.

 1.5.
 Human reflex and voluntary behavior

-Exactness of use has been disputed, for the term “voluntary” in regard of live structures, inclusive of man.
+Exactness has been disputed, for the term “voluntary” in regard of living structures, inclusive of man.
 Esteeming skill and knowledge, majority of human behavior would belong somewhere in a continuum between the voluntary and the involuntary, rather than within clearly defined boundaries of consciously actualized intention (Vander et al., 1985).

 Walking, though conscious and volitional by standard, employs co-exercise of muscle structures that rely on networks of interneurons.
 The networks engage neural information pools by spinal local levels.
 Interneurons may work as “signal changers” between afferent and efferent terminals (ibidem).
 The same interneurons may take inner descending command, as well as participate in local patterns.
 Upon local feedback, motor pattern change is in a good degree reflex.
 Locomotion contributes to cognitive mapping and may encourage language.

 Corticospinal and brainstem paths remain mostly outside interoception.
-The former connectivity type is prominent in supplying the hands; the latter is essential in positioning and movement of the head, especially in response to individually relevant phenomena (ibidem).
+The former connectivity type is prominent in supplying the hands; the latter is essential in positioning and movement of the head, especially in response to individually relevant percepts (ibidem).
 Not only writing, the fine motor behavior of the speech act as well, would exercise a substantial amount of established patterns, without awareness of the neural particular.
-Locally, these are neural elementary formations to manage routine inhibition of antagonistic muscles.
+Locally, these are neural elementary formations to manage antagonistic muscle routine inhibition.
 At language segmental level, production and perception do not need much focus to the fine motor detail, unless a disturbance should occur (Puppel, 1988).

 Muscle relevant patterns require relevant neural patterns, and a term as relevant neuro-motor patterns has become of use (Vander et al., 1985).
-Favorable reference for speech might advocate a notion as neuro-motor-articulatory mastery as well (Puppel, 1992).
+Favorable reference might advocate a phrase as neuro-motor-articulatory mastery, as well (Puppel, 1992).
 An outline on relevant pattern build may broaden the view to human intended and reflex behavior.

 1.6.
 Relevant neuro-motor patterns

-At pattern formative stage as well, volitional practice cannot be labeled as opposed to, or independent of reflex activity.
-There is no clear borderline, on neurophysiological and functional grounds, between patterns that have been consciously learned and those to have been acquired.
-Specifics are unlikely to become universally described, for the multineuronal loops that mediate motor behavior, or the neural network hidden layers that are part in pattern shaping.
+Already in pattern formative stages, volitional practice is not opposed to, or independent of reflex activity.
+Neurophysiology and human functioning cannot delineate between patterns consciously learned and those acquired.
+Specifics are unlikely to become universal, for the multineuronal loops that mediate motor behavior, or the neural network hidden layers that are part in pattern shaping.
 Some hypotheses on the biomechanics for neuro-motor pattern founding yet have been developed (Vander et al., 1985).

-First and foremost, autonomous repetition of behavior can alter the number or effectiveness of synapses between relevant neurons (ibidem).
-Early stages of pattern forming would heavily depend on intrinsic feedback.
-Repetitiveness having encouraged new synaptic concord, dependence on feedback would gradually diminish, to advance behavior ease and economy.
+First and foremost, behavior autonomous repetition is capable of altering the number or effectiveness of synapses between relevant neurons (ibidem).
+Early stages of pattern formation would depend on intrinsic feedback heavily.
+Repetitiveness having encouraged new synaptic accord, the extensive reliance on feedback would gradually diminish, to advance behavior ease and economy.
 For speech and language, skill observably affords less focus to articulation, or the graphemic minutiae.

-To cluster or syllable extents, established patterns for speech and language do compare with programs, in their work as open-loop consecutions.
-The work has been evidenced for the segmental level of natural language, and does further compare with reflex behavior (Puppel, 1992).
-However, the inner monitoring for spoken or written ability never does cease completely.
+To cluster or syllable extents, established patterns for speech and language do compare with programs, in their work as open-loop consecutions, evidenced for natural language segmental levels (Puppel, 1992).
+However the speech sound or syllable, segmental processing may compare with reflex behavior, the inner monitoring for spoken or written ability never does cease completely.

-The neocortex feeds back with the articulators or the grip in the hand, able not only to initiate or abandon, but also in real time to instruct established neuro-motor sequences for language new, generative activity.
+Feedback with the neocortex can initiate, end, and also in real time instruct established neuro-motor sequences for language new, generative activity.
 Sustained feedback helps error-detection as well as feedforward, the anticipatory neuro-motor planning to allow that speech and language segments become purposed for smooth articulation or writing (ibidem).

 Speech and language patterns require goal-oriented behavior for forming, intrinsic feedback other roles to be pattern verification and potentially change.
-The volitional, central abilities do naturally integrate all sensory modalities, for compensation.
+The volitional, central abilities do naturally integrate all sensory modalities into a feedback pool for real-time compensation.

 1.7.
 Sensory compensation

-Neuro-motor pattern formative stages may selectively refer for auditory, tactile, and visual sense data, as the modalities pertain with standard forms for language and speech.
-Cortical monitoring of established routines yet operates on pools for sensory information, which enables feedback on paralleled inputs, whenever intra-modal adjustability cannot moderate difficulty or disadvantage (Vander et al., 1985).
+Language acquisition and learning may favor conscious and selective focus to auditory, tactile, and visual sense data.
+Cortical monitoring for established linguistic routines yet operates on pools of sensory information, which enables feedback on paralleled inputs whenever intra-modal adjustability cannot moderate difficulty or disadvantage (Vander et al., 1985).

-Distortions to proprioception or kinesthesia promote reliance on visual inputs; the modalities make part the information for central monitoring structures, during speaking or writing (Puppel, 1992).
-Limitation to visual acuity impels increased attention to touch, hearing, kinesthesia, and proprioception.
+Distortions to proprioception or kinesthesia promote reliance on visual inputs; the modalities make part the information for central monitoring structures during speaking or writing (Puppel, 1992).
+Limitation on visual acuity impels increased attention to touch, hearing, kinesthesia, and proprioception.
 Auricular obstruction directs focus onto tactile and visual variables (Vander et al., 1985).

 1.8.
 The pool model for internal balance